dnelson/temet/tenet/docs/first_steps.rst

 .. code-block:: python

     gas_pos = sP.snapshotSubset('gas', 'pos')
+    star_masses = sP.snapshotSubsetP('stars', 'mass')
     dm_vel_sub10 = sP.snapshotSubset('dm', 'vel', subhaloID=10)

 In addition to shorthand names for fields such as "pos" (mapping to "Coordinates"), many custom fields at both the particle and group catalog level are defined.
+Note that ``snapshotSubsetP()`` is the parallel (multi-threaded) version, and will be significantly faster.
 Loading data can also be done with shorthands, for example

 .. code-block:: python